Baby & toddler classes are great fun. But they have some surprising benefits too. It’s all about learning through play.

 Here’s just a few ways that all the play and fun they have at classes are an important part of early learning:

-1. Story time at toddler classes – introducing reading and phonics
+1. Story time – an early introduction to reading and phonics

 2. Moving and grooving is more than just fun!

 According to the NHS, once your child is walking, they should be staying active for at least 180 minutes (3 hours) of the day!
-A toddler class is a great way to encourage toddlers to begin exercising in a group.
-They begin preparing them for physical education and perhaps encouraging them to join sports teams in the future.
+A toddler class is a great way to get your toddler run off some steam.

 All the moving and grooving is helping them with gross motor skills, which will continue to develop as they grow.